parse-community/docs/_includes/dotnet/users.md

 There are two main ways to use Facebook with your Parse users: (1) logging in as a Facebook user and creating a `ParseUser`, or (2) linking Facebook to an existing `ParseUser`.

 <div class='tip info'><div>
   It is up to you to record any data that you need from the Facebook user after they authenticate.
-To accomplish this, you can use [Microsoft's Facebook SDK](http://www.csharpsdk.org).
+To accomplish this, you can use the Facebook SDK.
 </div></div>

 ### Login & Signup